-- ✓ Report on project progress as per the list hereunder and in line with the templates provided: - Hold a meeting with Xjenza Malta for month 1 and every 6 months thereafter (including presentation) to verbally update on the project progress. - Interim Technical Reports and Financial Reports - End of Project Technical Report; - End of Project Financial Audited Report - A Business Plan or Business Case specific to the project (provided one has not been prepared prior to application). - Intellectual Property Check (If the CVP was not completed as of 1st January 2022 or was previously applied for or received an IP grant for their project) See Section 7.
+- ✓ Report on project progress as per the list hereunder and in line with the templates provided: - Hold a meeting with Xjenza Malta for month 1 and every 6 months thereafter (including presentation) to verbally update on the project progress. - Interim Technical Reports and Financial Reports

-• Commercial Viability Test (If the CVP was not completed as of 1st January 2022) See Section 7.
+- End of Project Technical Report; - End of Project Financial Audited Report - A Business Plan or Business Case specific to the project (provided one has not been prepared prior to application). - Intellectual Property Check (If the CVP was not completed as of 1st January 2022) - Commercial Viability Test (If the CVP was not completed as of 1st January 2022)